History of Liudmila Samsonova in Timeline

 Liudmila Samsonova

-Liudmila Samsonova is a Russian professional tennis player who has achieved a career-high ranking of No. 12 in singles and No. 40 in doubles on the WTA tour.
-Her success in both singles and doubles highlights her versatility as a tennis player.
+Liudmila Samsonova is a Russian professional tennis player.
+She has achieved a career-high WTA ranking of No. 12 in singles and No. 40 in doubles, demonstrating her skill and success in both single and doubles formats of the sport.
+Her high rankings and professional career highlights her impact on the world of professional tennis.

 November 1998: Liudmila Samsonova Born